OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-06.md

 the third by white horses, and the fourth by strong dappled horses.

 ## Zechariah 6:4
-I asked the angel who was conversing with me, “What are these, my lord?”
+I inquired of the angel who was speaking with me, “What are these, my lord?”

 ## Zechariah 6:5
 The angel replied, “These are the four spirits of heaven, setting out after standing before the Lord of all the earth.